ying-li-python/fasta-fix/README.md

 ```

 ## Running the script
-Now that you provided the setup, you can run the the script in command line.
+Now that you finished setting up, you are ready to run the the script in command line.
 Make sure your directory is still in fasta-fix folder.

 ```
 python fasta_fix.py